25th Canadian Parliament

-John Diefenbaker was Prime Minister during the 25th Canadian Parliament.
+John Diefenbaker (pictured here in 1962) was Prime Minister during the 25th Canadian Parliament.

 The 25th Canadian Parliament was in session from September 27, 1962, until February 6, 1963.
 The membership was set by the 1962 federal election on June 18, 1962, and it changed only somewhat due to resignations and by-elections until it was dissolved prior to the 1963 election.

+There was only one session of the 25th Parliament: